Franchise: Definition, Pros, Cons & Examples

 A franchise provides legal authorisation for a third party to use a business’s brand name and image.
 The franchisee pays a fee to the franchisor in return for using proprietary knowledge, processes, and trademarks.
 The franchisor also offers support and training in order to meet the same standards and processes as the franchisor.

-Franchise examples include: KFC, McDonald’s, Starbucks, Burger King, Dunkin’ Donuts, and Wendy’s
+Some examples of franchises include: KFC, McDonald’s, Starbucks, Burger King, Dunkin’ Donuts, and Wendy’s

 There are 3 main advantages of a franchise.
 They are: